Xiaotaoyuan Mosque

-The Xiaotaoyuan Mosque (小桃园清真寺 (小桃園清真寺, Xiǎotáoyuán Qīngzhēnsì)), formerly known as Islamic Western Mosque or Shanghai Western Mosque, is a mosque in Huangpu District, Shanghai, China.
+The Xiaotaoyuan Mosque (小桃园清真寺 (小桃園清真寺, Xiǎotáoyuán Qīngzhēnsì)), formerly known as the Islamic Western Mosque or the Shanghai Western Mosque, is a mosque in Huangpu District, Shanghai, China.
 It is the largest mosque in Shanghai.

 History

-The Xiaotaoyuan Mosque was originally built in 1917 by Jin Ziyun, the Director of the Shanghai Islamic Board of Directors, who had bought the land.
+The Xiaotaoyuan Mosque was built in 1917 by Jin Ziyun, the Director of the Shanghai Islamic Board of Directors, who had bought the land.
 It was then rebuilt in 1925 and completed two years later in the shape it is today.
 The site of the mosque was the original site for the Shanghai Islamic Normal School which was later moved to Qinglian Street and renamed Pingliang Islamic Normal School.
 Other schools established by the mosques were the Islam Normal School, Primary School for Muslims, Mingcheng Primary School, Chongben Primary School, Shanghai Islam Orphanage etc.

 After the founding of the People's Republic of China on 1 October 1949, Shanghai Mayor Chen Yi inspected the mosque and approved appropriate funds for its maintenance.
 On 15 February 1994, the mosque was listed as heritage architecture by the Shanghai Municipal Government.